Buddhahood: The Seven Buddhas of Antiquity

-In the earliest strata of Pali Buddhist texts, especially in the first four Nikayas, only the following seven Buddhas, The Seven Buddhas of Antiquity (Saptatathāgata), are explicitly mentioned and named.
-Four of these are from the current kalpa (world age) and three are from past ones (within last hundred kalpa).
+In the earliest strata of Pali Buddhist texts, especially in the first four Nikayas, only the following seven Buddhas, The Seven Buddhas of Antiquity (Saptatathāgata), are explicitly mentioned and named (see for example SN 12.4 to SN 12.10).
+Four of these are from the current kalpa (Pali: kappa, meaning "eon" or "age") called the good eon (bhaddakappa) and three are from past eons.